LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/studio.rst

          and easier to just create an empty repo here.

    #.
 Connect your local repo to GitHub by copying the code for pushing into an existing repo.
-      Remember, you already initalized and commited your console app.
+      Remember, you already initialized and committed your console app.

       .. figure:: figures/studio/new-repo-push-main.png
          :alt: The page you see after creating an empty repository, with several options.